boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ## Redux middleware and logger

-Redux allow you to use a `middlewares`.
+Redux allows you to use `middlewares`.
 In this chapter we want to use a `logger` middleware.
-Below in this tutorial we will also use a `redux-thunk` middleware to chandle async functions.
+Below in this tutorial we will also use a `redux-thunk` middleware to handle async functions.

 First of all we need to install our logger